qmk/qmk_firmware/docs/hand_wire.md

     └─────┴─────┘
 ```

 The middle column is unused on the bottom row in this example.
-Our `KEYMAP` definition would look like this:
+Our `LAYOUT` definition would look like this:

 ```
-    #define KEYMAP( \
+    #define LAYOUT( \
         k00, k01, k02, \
           k10,  k11,   \
     ) \